google/zetasql/docs/conversion_rules.md

       <td>Error</td>
       <td>
-        If you apply supertyping to <code>INT64</code> and <code>BOOL</code>, supertyping fails because they do not share a common supertype.
+        If you apply supertyping to <code>INT64</code> and <code>BOOL</code>, supertyping fails because they don't share a common supertype.
       </td>
     </tr>
   </tbody>